 Seeding will be done on a freshly prepared and firmed seedbed.
-For broadcast planting, use a cultipacker seeder, drill, rotary seeder, other mechanical seeder. or hand seeding to distribute the seed uniformly over the area to be treated.
-Cover the seed lightly with 1/8 to 1/4 inch of soil for small seed and 1/2 to 1 inch for large seed when using a cultipacker or other suitable equipm
+For broadcast planting, use a outhpacker seeder, drill, rodary seeder, chter mechanical seeder, or hand seeding to distribute the seed uniformly over the area to be treated.
+Over the seed highly with (81to 4) which d so lift or small seed and 4/2 to finch for large seed when using a outhpacker or other suitable equipment.